Conference held virtually April 9-10, 2021

 Modern science is often characterized by huge datasets, from the Vera Rubin Observatory set to gather over 30 terabytes of data every night to ecology camera traps capturing millions of images each year.
 Public participation in scientific research (also known as citizen science) has emerged as an important tool in helping to unlock these data, especially when combined with machine learning automated approaches.
 Zooniverse.org is the world’s largest platform for online citizen science, engaging more than 2 million people around the world in dozens of active projects: tagging animals in wildlife images, discovering new exoplanets, transcribing handwritten historical documents, tracking resistance to antibiotics, and much more.
 In this talk I will share a few of the exciting discoveries and highlights from how the Zooniverse has helped transform the way we do research and engage the public in science.
 I'll also talk about my own journey to becoming an astronomer and finding my home within museums (and the soccer, roller derby, love of world travel, raising two girls with my partner [who also happens to be an astronomer!], and other adventures along the way).
 The talk will close with the open questions and opportunities facing museums broadly and citizen science specifically, the unique solutions the Adler and the Zooniverse are exploring, and the role YOU can play in the discovery and excitement of science.

-The 2021 conference will be held online on Zoom.
-Friday's schedule will consist of a keynote speaker and a virtual field trip.
-Saturday morning will feature two live workshops with UNL faculty and a panel with undergraduates majoring in STEM fields.
-We ask that teachers and their students Zoom together from school in one classroom.
+The 2021 conference was held online on Zoom.
+Friday's schedule consisted of a keynote speaker and a virtual field trip.
+Saturday morning featured two live workshops with UNL faculty and a panel with undergraduates majoring in STEM fields.
+We asked that teachers and their students Zoom together from school in one classroom.

 |3 p.m.-4:30 p.m.||Welcome and Keynote Speaker|